 - Neglect

 - Physical abuse

 - Sexual abuse

 - Emotional abuse

 - Bullying, including online bullying and prejudice-based bullying

-- Racist, disability, and homophobic or transphobic abuse
+- Racist, disability, and homophobic, biphobic or transphobic abuse

 - Gender-based violence/violence against women and girls

 - Radicalisation and extremist behaviour

 - Child sexual exploitation and trafficking

 - The impact of new technologies on sexual behaviour, for example sexting

-- Teenage relationship abuse

-- Substance misuse

-2 The Teachers' Standards apply to: trainees working towards QTS; all teachers completing their statutory induction period (newly qualified teachers [NQTs]); and teachers in maintained schools, including maintained special schools, who are covered by the 2012 appraisal regulations.
+2 The Teachers' Standards apply to: trainees working towards QTS; all teachers completing their statutory induction period (early career teachers [ECTs]); and teachers in maintained schools, including maintained special schools, who are covered by the 2012 appraisal regulations.

 3Such action might be taken under section 47 and section 44 of the Children Act 1989.
 4Such action might be taken under section 17 of the Children Act 1989.